tidymass/tidymass-website/content/en/windows/feature-review.md

 [Tutorial contents](/windows/) · Applies to: 0.1.63

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/windows-feature-review-en.svg" caption="Review one feature at a time.
+Numbers show the reading order; this is a schematic." >}}

+Begin with Clear filters if the table unexpectedly becomes empty.
+Select a feature, load its evidence, and check peak shape across representative samples.
+Save a review note with a reason.
+Exclude is a review label; use the cleaning/filtering operation when you intend to remove data from subsequent analysis.

 ## Browse features

 Open **m/z–RT distribution** in Data exploration and select a point or table row to inspect a feature.
 Use **Find feature by ID** for exact lookup and **Previous feature / Next feature** to move through the filtered, sorted list.
 Sort table columns and add a few sample-intensity columns as needed.